Path to a protein degrader

 Bristol Myers Squibb’s investigation of protein degradation began more than two decades ago.
-Building on this legacy and scientific expertise, Bristol Myers Squibb is discovering and developing therapeutic approaches in blood cancers, solid tumors and other therapeutic areas with high unmet need.
+Building on this legacy and scientific expertise, Bristol Myers Squibb is discovering and developing novel degraders in blood cancers, solid tumors, immune-mediated disease and other therapeutic areas with high unmet need.

 Protein degradation is the process by which proteins are naturally destroyed in a cell.
-With targeted protein degradation, researchers are harnessing the cell’s own machinery, for example ubiquitin ligase (E3) enzymes, to degrade several classes of proteins that were previously considered “undruggable.”
+With targeted protein degradation, researchers are harnessing the cell's own degradation machinery, for example ubiquitin ligase (E3) enzymes, to degrade therapeutically relevant proteins that were previously considered "undruggable".

 Learn more about the basics of protein degradation here.